 Gain perspectives on the social order and lifestyles of Virginia’s landed gentry — including our three Presidents — and “a society to our taste.”
 Learn about life on plantations and estates far from the colonial hub of Williamsburg, Jefferson’s conceptions of the ideal society, and how he encouraged and supported his friends in joining that rare circle.
 We will also have an illustrated overview of the University of Virginia (UVA).
 Next we embark via motorcoach on a field trip to UVA, founded by Jefferson in 1819.
 He considered the creation of this “academical village” one of his greatest achievements.
 Led by an expert, we’ll walk through the Grounds to observe the impressive Rotunda and the Lawn, both designed by Jefferson.
 See Jefferson's vision of higher education as it unfolds in the layout of the classroom and residential buildings, student housing on the Lawn and Ranges, still in use today.
 Take in the gardens, serpentine wall, and pavilions, all part of Jefferson's concept and a model for university design throughout the country.
 At the conclusion of our exploration, we take our motorcoach to Monticello.

-At the Farm Table Café at Monticello, we will have box lunches including a sandwich, salad or chips, fruit, and water.
-Each meal focuses on locally sourced, sustainably raised, and seasonal ingredients.
+At the Café at Monticello, we will have box lunches including a sandwich, fresh fruit salad, potato or pasta salad, a brownie, and water.
 You may sit indoors or outdoors (weather permitting) with views of the surrounding forest.